rikkijprince/rikkijprince.github.io/index.md

 ---
 layout: default
-title: "Rikki J Prince — Welcome Page"
+title: "Rikki J Prince — Welcome"
-description: "English language learning, advanced technology, deep contemplation, and science-fiction adventures."
+description: "English language learning, advanced technology, reflective thinking, and science-fiction writing."
-permalink: /hybrid-english/
+permalink: /
 ---

 # Rikki J Prince

-*Where English language learning, advanced technology, deep contemplation, and science-fiction adventures converge.*

----

-## Choose your path
+*English is no longer just a language skill.
+It is a cognitive tool for navigating a world being reshaped by technology.*

+People come here for different reasons.
+Some need English for demanding professional work.
+Others are interested in ideas, writing, and how language shapes understanding.

+This site brings those paths together.

+## Explore the work

 ### RJ Communication Lab

-Advanced English training for professionals working in technology, engineering, Sales & Marketing and AI-driven fields.
+Advanced English training for professionals working in technology, engineering, sales & marketing, and AI-driven fields.

 [Explore the Communication Lab](/communication-lab/)

 ---

 ### Hybrid English 5.0
 A modular approach to mastering English through cognition, narrative, and real-world application.

 [Discover the method](/hybrid-english/)